Andre0512/StudyCrawler/README.md

 This is a bit tricky, contact me if you have any questions.
 5. Create entry in `/etc/crontab` to execute script every three minutes
 `echo "*/3 *   * * *   $USER   $PWD/venv/bin/python3 $PWD/crawler.py" | sudo tee --append /etc/crontab`

+## License

+This project is under MIT-License.
+Have fun :)